hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 Good job!

 [14:00:51](#16309368511383arPfm:gitter.im) <hiiamboris (NOT THIS ONE)>:
-One note on commit naming: team uses "FIX: issue #number (title in parens)", so it's best to keep it this way not to break their parsing scripts í ½í¸‰
+One note on commit naming: team uses "FIX: issue #number (title in parens)", so it's best to keep it this way not to break their parsing scripts ğŸ˜‰

 [14:11:57](#16309375171392xBLZg:gitter.im) <RayMPerry (RaycatWhoDat)>:
 Whoops!
 Fixing.